citusdata/podyn/README.md

-# DynamoDB to PostgreSQL / Citus replication
+# Podyn: DynamoDB to PostgreSQL replication

 The `podyn` tool replicates DynamoDB tables to PostgreSQL tables, which can optionally be distributed using Citus.
 It can also keep the tables in sync by continuously streaming changes.